DataDog/hiring-engineers/answers.md

 I would use Datadog to monitor cities in [Simcity](https://github.com/SimHacker/micropolis).

-To give some background, Simcity is one of the very first city building video games ever made in 1989.
-The source code of the game was released under the free software GPL 3 license.
-Without proper budget balancing, mayors can be removed from their seat when the city's wallet is at a $100k deficit.
-There are countless ways that mayors can be in a financial deficit.
+Published in 1989, Simcity is one of the [very first city building video games](https://en.wikipedia.org/wiki/SimCity_(1989_video_game)#Development) ever made.
+In 2008, the source code of the game was released under the free software GPL 3 license.
+The game was coded in C, and was also rewritten in C++/Python.

+The game is very difficult as mayors can be removed from their seat when the city's wallet is at a $100k deficit.
+Without proper budget balancing, there are countless ways that mayors can be in a financial deficit.
 A few examples below:

 - power outages
 - water outages